zentuit/unity3d-store/README.md

 **March 9th:** v1.7.15 **Unity 5** compatibility patch.

-> If you are upgrading an already imported store module, make sure to delete the `<project>/Assets/Soomla/compilations` folder
+> If you are upgrading an already imported store module, make sure to delete the `<project>/Assets/Soomla/compilations` folder.

+> If you get the “API Update Required” window, click the "I Made a Backup.
+Go Ahead!" button, Unity will automatically update some of our code.

 **October 29th:** v1.7 **Work in editor!** When you're in the Unity editor, data will be saved to PlayerPrefs.